openaia/doc.openaia/docs/extra-build-config.md

 NOTE: To get this working the overlay for the PiTFT model must be build, added and specified as well (dtoverlay=<driver> in config.txt).

-Below is a list of currently supported PiTFT models in meta-raspberrypi, the modelname should be added as a MACHINE_FEATURES in local.conf like below:
+Below is a list of currently supported PiTFT models in doc-meta-openaia, the modelname should be added as a MACHINE_FEATURES in local.conf like below:

     MACHINE_FEATURES += "pitft <modelname>"